Respectfully, I’ll give you the lawyer answer: It depends.

 A few notes about print advertising.
 Of course, your budget for print advertising depends on the practice — a family lawyer will be found via print advertising more often than an employment lawyer on the management side.
-For business lawyers and law firms, print advertising can include directories and listings (such as offers to “expand” your Super Lawyers profile), an ad that comes with sponsoring a conference or event, a local or community lifestyle magazine or newspaper, support of a client being featured, etc. Naturally, print advertising is all about being seen repeatedly, so it should be a term spend with a commitment to multiple occurrences.
-A general rule of thumb is that if your advertising only appears once, it’s not an effective spend.
+For business lawyers and law firms, print advertising can include directories and listings (such as offers to “expand” your Super Lawyers profile), an ad that comes with sponsoring a conference or event, a local or community lifestyle magazine or newspaper, and so on.
+Naturally, print advertising is all about being seen repeatedly, so it should be a term spend with a commitment to multiple occurrences.
+A general rule of thumb is that if your ad only appears once, it’s not an effective spend.

 What is the marketing make-up of your firm?

 Every law firm has its rainmakers, its minders and grinders, and lawyers who fall somewhere between the two, and all are necessary for successful implementation of a marketing plan.
 Be realistic about the marketing capabilities and desires of each player.
 For instance, if you’re going to execute an inbound marketing campaign to get the phones to ring, make sure that you have the right people assigned to complete effective intake calls.
 If an attorney is completing the intake calls, what is your arrangement for credit for that attorney, i.e., origination for closing the deal?
 If you have your rainmaker out in the market drumming up business for the minders and grinders to work, how will you handle origination and working credits?
 Have you thought about the process and plan for when the rainmaker hands over the new client to the working attorney?
 Is it an expectation set from the beginning that the client’s day-to-day contact will not be the rainmaker?